C5-convertase: Function

 The complement component C5 can be also activated by fluid phase C5 convertase.
 C5 is activated by CVFBb in the presence of complement component C6 and the C5b6 complex is formed.
 However, when C6 is added after C5 has been converted to C5b, the C5b6 complex fails to form.
 Therefore, the activation of C5 results in a transient binding site for C6.
 Hydrophobic sites are probably exposed upon C5 activation because C5b undergoes aggregation when C5 is converted to C5b in the absence of C6.
 Interactions between C5 and C6 or C5 and membranes are noncovalent.
 (In contrast, it is the labile thiol ester that permits covalent attachment between C3 and nucleophilic acceptors.)

 The proteolytic cleavage of C5 is the only known enzymatic event in assembly of the cytolytic membrane attack complex of complement.

 Once bound, C5 is exceptionally efficient in producing hemolysis, requiring less than seven specifically bound molecules per cell for the production of a hemolytic lesion.
 The extent of formation of the C5 intermediate complex is primarily dependent on the number of molecules of C4, C2 and C3 present on the cells employed for its generation.
 In these respects, the mode of action of C5 is completely analogous to that of the other components of complement.
 The C5 step differs, however, in other aspects.
 The binding of C5 is influenced by C6 and C7, components which are thought to act subsequent to it in the complement sequence.
 In addition, the hemolytic activity of the isolated C5 intermediate complex is exceedingly labile, having an average half-life at 30 °C of only 9 rain.
 This characteristic distinguishes the C5 step, along with the C2 step, as potentially rate-limiting in the complement reaction.
-However, unlike C2, C5 remains firmly cell-bound during the decay process and apparently undergoes an alteration in situ which renders it hemolytically unreactive.
+However, unlike C2, C5 remains firmly cell-bound during the decay process and apparently undergoes an alteration in situ which renders it hemolyticly unreactive.
 Finally, C5 is unique in that it readily adsorbs in native form to unsensitized erythrocytes.
 This nonspecifically bound C5 remains firmly attached, although it may be specifically utilized as a source of C5 by an ongoing complement reaction.